 All courses this term, even those scheduled for some face-to-face instruction, will involve extensive use of the online course shell.
 As such, a computer and reliable internet connection will be necessary for at least a portion of the course.
 You may also want headphones for lectures and videos, especially if you plan to do your Canvas work in public.

 You also may want to consider what physical space you’ll need.
 If you don’t have a work space at home, or if you need to engage in a Canvas session shortly after an in-person session, there will be some study space options on campus that you can use.

 Park University is confident that we will continue to meet the needs of our students, while taking precautions for the safety of our communities, during this challenging time.
 It’s important to remember that everyone at the University wants you to succeed.
 If you feel that your chances of success are being compromised by the adjustments this term, please let us know by reaching out to your instructor, your success coach, another faculty member, or the Office of Academic Affairs.
 We appreciate your patience and your resilience, and we wish you the best in this phase of your educational journey.

 Travel and Study Abroad

 University-related travel to any country with a Centers for Disease and Prevention (CDC) Warning Level 3 and/or a U.S. Department of State “Do Not Travel” warning (Level 4) or “Reconsider Travel” (Level 3) due to COVID-19 is not permitted.
-Thus, any travel outside the USA is not permitted at this time.
-All study abroad programs have been cancelled for Fall 2020.
+Any Study Abroad travel must be approved by the International Education office.

 For questions regarding Study Abroad, contact Kevin Vicker, 816-584-6517, email@example.com